 2 cups broccoli slaw (or sub 2 more cups florets)

-8 slices of compliant bacon (optional but delicious!), cooked & crumbled
+8 slices of compatible bacon (optional but delicious!), cooked & crumbled

 1 cup red seedless grapes, halved or quartered